pato-pan/Pato-Netlists/README.md

 # Whitelists.
 Patopass: Meant for use on every device without a strict network policy.
 Helpful if you have a lot of blocklists, I whitelist false positives that break functionality on websites I use.

 Firesticknicey: Allows only apps I like (SmartTube).
 Note: Main menu will be inaccessible, use app settings to open apps.

 PS5Strict: Allows only what I need from PS5.
 FYI, I mostly play games offline.
 You are also able to stream on YT (only YT).

 Facebook Casualties: Domains wrongfully removed by my AntiFacebook blocklist.

 # Blocklists.
-AntiFacebook: Blocks any domain that could in any way be related to Facebook or Meta.
+HateFacebook: Blocks any domain that could in any way be related to Facebook or Meta.
 I believe Facebook is the biggest crime when it comes to privacy infringement, so I never touch it.
 This will have many false positive, since any websites that even the same words facebook has used in their domains will also be blocked.
 Should be used alongside my facebook casualties whitelist.
 This list is done thanks to looking at other blocklists that block facebook, among some speculative and not backed up assumptions I make.
 This is the strictest anti-facebook blocklist you will ever find.